-In an emergency it can be difficult to think clearly.
-Time is precious.
-Preparing yourself and your child can help when an emergency happens.
+In an emergency, it can be difficult to think clearly.
+Being prepared can help you to act faster.

-- Be able to give the ambulance service your full address and clear directions to your home.
+- knowing your Eircode, address and being able to give clear directions to your home

-- Have a first aid app on your phone.
+- downloading a first aid app to your phone

 Directions to your home